 This was actually the first dish I cooked with the jar of tuyo in olive oil.
 The second was the pinakbet without bagoong that I posted earlier.
 Like I said, my intention was to use tuyo much like Italians use anchovies in their cooking.
 With the way both this pasta and the pinakbet turned out, I am encouraged to use tuyo the next time I make pesto.
 That means pili nuts (instead of pine nuts), kalamansi (in lieu of lemon) juice, basil, garlic, pepper, olive oil and tuyo as a substitute for anchovies.

-2 green bell peppers (you can use red but green is a good contrast to the red tomatoes)
+- 2 bell peppers (I used green; you can use red but green is a good contrast to the red tomatoes)

 - 1 handful fresh basil leaves

 - ¼ to 1/3 cup olive oil you can use plain olive oil, the oil in the jar of tuyo or you can combine the two